Introduction to country-by-country reporting

 Profit before tax shows the group accounting result but not the profits subject to tax after compliance with local tax laws.

-This is the amount of corporate income tax for 2018 recorded as current-year tax in Shell’s consolidated statement of income.
+This is the amount of corporate income tax for 2019 recorded as current-year tax in Shell’s Consolidated Statement of Income.
 This also includes withholding tax accrued.
-It does not include prior-year adjustments or deferred tax.
+It does not include prior-year adjustments, deferred tax or provisions for uncertain tax liabilities.

 The OECD rules require aggregated data, including for stated capital.
 This means that when a holding company invests in a subsidiary, which then invests in another subsidiary, all within the same country, each of those investments is counted and aggregated.